setmy-info/setmy-info.github.io/src/site/markdown/it/process/scrum/backlog/angular-start-project/angular-start-project-backlog.md

 template project and can be used as a starting point for new Angular projects.

-To provide a reusable and maintainable Angular starter template that simplifies and standardizes the creation of new projects.
+To provide a **reusable** and **maintainable** Angular starter template that simplifies and standardizes the creation of new projects.

 ## Skills

-Skills and know-how to have at some level.
+Skills and know-how to have at some level (or willingness to learn more deeply).

 1. **[Node.js](https://nodejs.org)** and **npm**
 2. **Angular** and related build [tools](https://angular.dev/tools/cli/build-system-migration)